smallerxie/wifi-kickout/README.md

 The log file is located at `/tmp/wifi-kickout.log`.
 Some actions are also recorded in the system logger `/var/log/message`.

 # Future improvement
-Use a list-like structure to set different thresholds for different wlan devices in the router.
+Use a array-like structure to set different thresholds for different wlan devices in the router.
 Since ash does not support list, string manipulation seems necessary.

 # Issues
 Issues are always welcome, **English** is prefered, **Chinese/中文** or **French/Français** are also accepted.